You can add SEV-ES to a virtual machine to provide enhanced security to the guest operating system.

 - SEV-ES must be enabled in the BIOS.

+- The number of SEV-ES virtual machines per ESXi host is controlled by the BIOS.
 When enabling SEV-ES in the BIOS, enter a value for the Minimum SEV non-ES ASID setting equal to the number of SEV-ES virtual machines plus one.
 For example, if you have 12 virtual machines that you want to run concurrently, enter 13.
-The maximum value for Minimum SEV non-ES ASID is 17 (16 virtual machines plus one).

 - The ESXi host running in your environment must be at ESXi 7.0 Update 1 or later.